 You may end up with an entirely new workers compensation case if you suffer a new injury.
 If you think you have suffered another injury or made your original injury worse, you will want to be careful and see how the insurance company treats it.

 Often, the insurance company will try to use your original date of injury instead of the new injury.
 Because of the limits that Georgia law has on how long you can receive benefits, using the original date of injury can often hurt your case.
-You are often better with the new date of injury
+You are often better with the new date of injury applying to your case.

 If you suffer a new injury, you need to make sure that it is documented.
 I would also recommend that you talk to me or another workers compensation attorney to make sure the insurance company handles the new workers compensation claim correctly.
+If the new injury does not get documented correctly, you often will not receive the benefits you should.
+Also, there are time limits and deadlines you have to be careful about if the insurance company does not file the proper paperwork for the new injury.

 What if my shoulder injury prevents me from returning to work?